Skip to content

 Ella joined the Hypoxia Lab as a Clinical Research Coordinator in April of 2023.
 She oversees subject and sponsor study scheduling for pulse oximetry testing with the lab.
 She also assists with data collection and management for both the OpenOximetry and EquiOx projects.

-René Vargas Zamora carries out clinical operations at the UCSF Hypoxia Lab for the EquiOx Study; having obtained a program certificate in clinical trials management from the University of Delaware and a Good Clinical Practice certificate from NIDA Clinical Trials Network.
+René Vargas Zamora carries out clinical operations at the UCSF Hypoxia Lab.
+He obtained a program certificate in clinical trials management from the University of Delaware and a Good Clinical Practice certificate from NIDA Clinical Trials Network.
 Holding a master’s degree in Agricultural Economics from National Taiwan University and a strong background working in poverty alleviation – Vargas Zamora seeks to transition into a new career in clinical research that focuses on health equity.